decaffjoe/rr-coach/README.md

 ## Getting started

+Welcome to the repo, if you would like to contribute (everyone is welcome), please see the [guidelines](https://gitlab.com/spongechameleon/rr-coach/-/blob/CONTRIBUTING.md).

-Welcome to the repo, please see the READMEs for both the [frontend](https://gitlab.com/spongechameleon/rr-coach/-/tree/master/frontend) and [backend](https://gitlab.com/spongechameleon/rr-coach/-/tree/master/backend) for startup instructions!
+When you're ready to start working, please see the READMEs for both the [frontend](https://gitlab.com/spongechameleon/rr-coach/-/tree/master/frontend) and [backend](https://gitlab.com/spongechameleon/rr-coach/-/tree/master/backend) for startup instructions!

 ## Design documentation